ECEC Staff - Nevada State College

 Administrative Assistant, Early Childhood Education Center

 Since she was three years old, Veronica has lived in Boulder City, NV.
 She is the first in her family to graduate from college.
-She received an Associate of Arts Degree in Early Childhood Education at the College of Southern Nevada in 2021.
-She is working towards her Bachelor’s Degree at Nevada State College and hopes to graduate in 2024.
-She has seven years of experience working as a Preschool Teacher, a Pre-K Teacher, and as an Assistant Director.
-Veronica has prepared her classrooms to meet high-quality childcare standards and has attended National Association for the Education of Young Children conferences here in Nevada.
-Along with her experience, she has worked with the Emerging Leaders Program, received a Certificate of recognition from the NAEYC, and a Commendation Award from Senator Harry Reid for her professionalism and for providing quality education to the children of Nevada.
+She received an Associate of Arts Degree in Early Childhood Education at the College of Southern Nevada.
+She is working towards her Bachelor’s Degree in Early Childhood Education and Special Education with a minor in Psychology at Nevada State College and hopes to graduate in 2024.
+She has seven years of experience as a Preschool Teacher, a Pre-K Teacher, and an Assistant Director.
+Veronica has prepared her classrooms to meet high-quality childcare standards and has attended the National Association for the Education of Young Children conferences in Nevada.
+Along with her experience, she has worked with the Emerging Leaders Program, received a Certificate of recognition from the NAEYC, and a Commendation Award from Senator Harry Reid for her professionalism and for providing High-Quality education to the children of Nevada.
+Veronica hopes to one day own her very own Early Childhood Center and aims to have the same High Quality and Inclusion as the Early Childhood Education Center.

 When Veronica is not working at the ECEC, she is working at her small business that she runs on the weekends, where she works on creating artistic statement pieces and paintings that her clients commission.
 She has been a painter for most of her life and thanks her Grandmother, Gwen, for her creative ability.
 In addition, Veronica likes to spend time with her boyfriend of nine years and play video games together whenever she has free time.
-Veronica is delighted to join the ECEC as the Administrative Assistant as an inaugural faculty member.
+Veronica is delighted to join the ECEC as the Administrative Assistant.

 Early Childhood Education Center and SLP Clinic Business Manager